opensourceBIM/BIMbots-FreeCAD/doc/documentation.md

 simply imported from the FreeCAD Python console.
 If run from the command line, it prints a summary of available (and reachable) BIMbots services.

+See also the [GUI documentation](ui-documentation.md) for GUI usage inside FreeCAD

 Functions
 ---------